Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts

-The objective is to maximize the linear cut violation for the point $\bar x$.
 The cut normalization constraint~(\ref{eq:norm}) is replaceable, for instance, with the 2-norm.
-Norm selection has been subject to extensive testing and discussion in mixed-integer programming (e.g. \cite{fischetti2010note}), but we leave alternative formulations of $\mathbf{MC}$ out of scope of this initial proposal.
-In contrast to the intersection cut we subtract a ball over the entire polyhedron rather than a simplicial conic relaxation, which increases the computational burden of cut generation.
-Averkov \cite{averkov2011finite} provides sufficient conditions under which $\mbox{conv}(P\setminus \mbox{int}(C))$ is polyhedral for convex $C$, and this includes a closed ball. \Cref{fig:strongball} demonstrates that one must separate over more than one nontrivial facet in general, and indeed the problem is NP-Hard \cite{freund1985complexity}.
-The increased computational expense, however, provides us with strong cuts that provide favourable convergence properties; it also offsets the need to find an appropriate $S$-free set, which is also NP-hard (e.g. \cite{fischetti2007optimizing}).
+Norm selection has been subject to extensive testing and discussion in mixed-integer programming (e.g. \cite{fischetti2010note}), but we leave alternative formulations of $\mathbf{MC}$ out of this initial proposal.

+\Cref{fig:strongball} demonstrates that separation involves more than one nontrivial facet in general, and indeed the problem is NP-hard \cite{freund1985complexity}.
+The increased computational expense, however, guarantees strong cuts that ensure favourable convergence properties; it also offsets the need to find an appropriate $S$-free set, which is also NP-hard (e.g. \cite{fischetti2007optimizing}).

 Next, we argue that, given $\epsilon > 0$, problem $\mathbf{MC}$ can be solved to additive tolerance $\epsilon$ in finite time.
 We rely on the following observation whose proof is straightforward.